The Mystery of Architects’ Fees: What You Need to Know

 Unlike buying a car, you can’t take a custom-designed home or renovation for a test drive.

-Our approach to fees at Jane Cameron Architects
+Our Approach to Fees at Jane Cameron Architects

 • Understand how design decisions affect costs